Martin A. Siegel

 Before coming to Indiana University in 1991, Marty served as Director of Professional Services at Authorware (which became Macromedia and is now a part of Adobe).
 At Indiana University, Marty’s research focused on designing digital learning environments, slow change interaction design, and design pedagogy.
 He co-directed with Erik Stolterman, a National Science Foundation grant on design methods (NSF Project #1115532).

-In retirement, Marty is writing a book, tentatively titled, The Design Habit: From Non-Designer to Designer.
+In retirement, Marty is writing a book, tentatively titled, The Design Habit.
 He hopes to host a podcast with the same name and continue consulting for companies and higher education institutions interested in developing undergraduate and graduate programs in UX design education.